 Your DM has called for initiative and the situation is dire; a band of highwaymen has ambushed the caravan you were hired to protect and are making an escape with the precious medicinal elixir a small village is relying on.
 The d20s have fallen and the Dice Gods have decided your plucky Warlock has the first turn, the chance to stop said bandits and save an entire village.
 You feel the top of the order jitters start to set in as you describe to the DM how your Warlock begins to bend the Weave to his will, exploiting the eldritch secrets you sold your very soul for, to cast… What was that spell again?
 Which of the spells you know can even travel that far?
 Seconds tick away and, under the gaze of your fellow players, you resign yourself to another Eldritch Blast and hope it’s enough.

-This is where spell cards come in: decks of cards which have all the information about the spells in 5th edition written on them for easy reference at the table.
-Suddenly bending the laws of physics becomes as simple as reading a study flash card.
+This is where DnD 5E spell cards come in: decks of cards that have all the information about the spells in 5th edition written on them for easy reference at the table.
+Suddenly bending the laws of physics becomes as simple as reading a study flashcard.
 The dilemma of prepared casters is now easily solved, as you simply separate out from the deck the spells you have prepared for that day.
 This allows you to easily keep track without needing to carefully erase all those little pencil marks you made on your notes each time you long rest.

 Pretty great, huh?
 Let’s take a look at the different kinds of decks you can get, so you can decide which to buy (until you eventually get them all, that is!).

 This deck is on the larger size and understandably so!
-This one deck contains all of the spells (from cantrips, all the way to 9th level) for the Sorcerer, Warlock and Wizard — and if you’re unsure which of the hundreds of available spells you should take as a Wizards, here are the best ones.
-There’s 257 cards in total, covering the entire core spells from the Player’s Handbook, so this is a great starting deck to cover multiple characters.
+This one deck contains all of the spells (from cantrips, all the way to 9th level) for the Sorcerer, Warlock, and Wizard — and if you’re unsure which of the hundreds of available spells you should take as a Wizards, here are the best ones.
+There are 257 cards in total, covering the entire core spells from the Player’s Handbook, so this is a great starting deck to cover multiple characters.

 Looking to play a mage that focuses on one particular element, but finding the selection a little lacking?
 This deck contains all 43 spells added with the Elemental Evil player’s companion (a free downloadable supplement to the Prince’s of the Apocalypse adventure) and is a great addition to any spell card collection to bring you up to date.